Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] mean
 - [x] median

-**Explanation:** The median is the value separating the higher half from the lower half of a data sample.
-Here it is 13.
+**Explanation:** `//` is the operator for floor division, which is a normal division operation that returns the largest possible integer, either less than or equal to the normal division result.
+Here it is used to find the median, which is the value separating the higher half from the lower half of a data sample, by finding the index of the list item in the middle of the list.
+(This is sufficient for a list with an odd number of items; if the list had an even number of items, you would average the values of the two middle items to find the median value.)

 #### Q118.
 What are the two main data structures in the Pandas library?